zebraxxl/rutorrentMobile/README.md

 ### Troubleshooting
 If you are experiencing problems with this plugin, for example it's not scrolling or there are overlapping elements, try these solutions.
 * Make sure the plugin directory is named 'mobile' or else it won't load the plugin specific css file called mobile.css
 * Make sure you don't have the ipad plugin installed.
-The ipad plugin will make it so you can scroll in the mobile plugin.
+The ipad plugin will make it so you can't scroll in the mobile plugin.
-* If you are still having issues, submit an issue and be sure to include as much detail as possible including: mobile device and OS and browser, server OS and webserver.
+* If you are still having issues, submit an issue on github https://github.com/xombiemp/rutorrentMobile/issues and be sure to include as much detail as possible including: mobile device and OS and browser, server OS and webserver.